aykutag/Playground/java/README.md

 Java Enumerable
 ----

-This is a project to implement .NET style enumerable functions on deferred lazy collections using Java.
+This is an exersize to implement .NET style enumerable functions on deferred lazy collections using Java.

 The goal, to provide